PrestaShop/prestashop-specs/broader-topics/multistorespecialsspecs.md

 ### List of pages for specific case 3) The page can be displayed only in all shops context

-- Shipping > Carriers > Add new carrier <br/>
-But a carrier can be created for only one shop or a group with the shop association block.
 - International > Localization > Languages <br/>
 But a language can be created for only one shop or a group with the shop association block.
 - Shop parameters > Order settings > Statuses
-- Shop parameters > Order settings > Statuses > Add new order status & add new order return status
 - Advanced parameters > Performance
 - Advanced parameters > Team > Profiles
 - Advanced parameters > Team > Permissions